 Anthony W. Strawa, Ph.D.

 Dr. Strawa is currently Chief Scientist at Sustainable Silicon Valley, a think-and-do tank that brings together leading tech companies, cities, counties, research and educational institutions to solve sustainability issues.
-He also serves on the San Jose Clean Energy Citizen’s Advisory Commission, advises for Ice911 Research, a Silicon Valley non-profit focused on restoring Arctic sea ice and serves as a Catholic Climate Ambassador for the US Council of Catholic Bishops.
+He also serves on the San Jose Clean Energy Citizen’s Advisory Commission, and volunteers for the Arctic Ice Project and a Marine Cloud Brightening project.
+He recently retired from NASA after over 40 years of federal service.
 He recently retired from NASA after over 40 years of federal service.
 He served for 10 years in the US Air Force as a Weapons System Officer flying F4 Phantom fighter aircraft.
 After obtaining his PhD in Aeronautical Engineering he joined NASA-Ames Research Center.
 He was Team Leader for the Hypervelocity Free Flight Facility for seven years, then spent 25 years leading the Aerosol and Cloud Research group whose long-term goal was the study of the formation, evolution, and effects of aerosols and clouds on climate and human health.
 Dr. Strawa has collaborated with industry to develop instrumentation for the measurement of combustion products from supersonic engines the physical, chemical and optical properties of atmospheric aerosols in situ using cavity ring-down technology.
 He later led the New Opportunities Center and Technology Transfer Office.
 He has over 55 refereed publications and holds a patent for the Advanced Sunphotometer concept.
 He was a member of the Editorial Board for the Journal of Aerosol Science for 5 years and has lectured at Santa Clara University and San Jose State University.

 Dr. Strawa received a PhD and MS in Aeronautical Engineering from Stanford University and a BS in Aeronautical Engineering from the Us Air Force Academy.